How to access the service

 Your first appointment

-We may see you before your baby is born, if they've been identified as being at risk of having sickle cell disease or thalassaemia.
+If your baby has been identified as being at risk of having sickle cell disease or thalassaemia we may see you before your baby is born.
 We provide both genetic counselling and screening services.

 If your newborn baby has been diagnosed with sickle cell disease or thalassaemia, one of our community nurses will come to talk to you at home to provide you with information about the support available to you and your family.

-The nurse will then refer you and your child to the hospital of your choice – it is this hospital that your child will be seen at for their routine hospital appointments.
+The nurse will then refer you and your child to the hospital of your choice.
+It is this hospital that your child will go to for routine hospital appointments.

 After your appointment

-If you have had tests, we will contact you with the results within two weeks.
+If you have had tests, we'll contact you with the results within 2 weeks.

-Alternatively, you can also contact the nurse directly on their mobile (where this has been agreed) or the main office on 020 3049 5993.
+Alternatively, you can also call the nurse directly on their mobile (where this has been agreed) or the main office on 020 3049 5993.

-The community nursing team will continue to support your child as they grow older, and you and your family, providing:
+The community nursing team will continue to support you and your child as they grow older, providing:

 - health promotion, training and awareness programmes